sovity/edc-ce/extensions/wrapper/client/README.md

 ## About this component

-Java API Client Library to be imported and used in Use Case Applications.
+Java API Client Library to be imported and used in arbitrary applications like use-case backends.

-## Why does this component exist?

-Use Case Applications will otherwise have to use the Data Management API.
-By offering a Java Client we can not only offer comfortable use of the EDC but also provide our own simplified workflows and additional functionalities seamlessly.

 ## License